maria-hampel/hpc-workspace-v2/README.md

 ## Dependencies

-yaml-cpp (to be removed)
+source is fetched and build as part of this tool:
-{fmt}
+- {fmt}
+- yaml-cpp
-rapidyaml
+- rapidyaml
+- Guidelines Support Library (GSL)

+libraryu taken from distribution
+- tbb
-boost program_options + boost system
+- boost program_options + boost system
-Guidelines Support Library (GSL) tbb
+- libcap (optional if capability support is wanted instead of setuid)

 for testing:

-Catch2
+- Catch2
-bats
+- bats

 ## Status

+- basically working implementation of config and DB reading for old format
 - basically working implementation of ws_list in C++ (that was proof of concept for the separation of tool and config and DB implementation)
 - basically working implementation of ws_find in C++
-- basically working implementation of config and DB reading for old format
+- bascially working implementation of ws_allocate

 ## Todo